finopsfoundation/framework/_resources/project--forecasting-comprehensive-guide.md

 This playbook has been developed by the Forecasting Working Group (WG) and will continue to evolve and grow in future sprints.
 The initial working group created a great initial resource, back in 2021, that can be found [here](https://www.finops.org/projects/forecasting-cloud-costs/).
 We suggest you read this first as it gives a great overview before you dig a little deeper with this newer playbook.

 ### Responding to insights from the State of FinOps
 Forecasting was the second biggest challenge cited in the [2022 State Of FinOps survey](https://data.finops.org/).
 Organizations across the globe are realizing the impact of shifting their compute from a fixed, capital expense to a variable, operating expense.
 Finance teams are starting to realize that they’ve given up a lot of control over their technology spend, and are starting to demand more accurate forecasting.

+### Looking for insights and takeaways?
+Jump straight to the [survey key findings](#survey-key-takeaways) or [practitioner lessons learned](#practitioner-lessons) to quickly access the key insights.
+We recommend you read the entire playbook for the full context and understanding.

 ## What is forecasting for FinOps?
 If nothing else can be taken away from this playbook, let it be that “Good forecasts drive good business decisions.”